-For an address parity check operation, the host must input parity check bits (8-bits) on the rising edge of clock after the 4-byte address cycles in Octal DDR mode.
+For a program address parity check operation, the host must input parity check bits (8-bits) on the rising edge of clock after the 4-byte address cycles in Octal DDR mode.

-If Parity error during read operation is detected: There is no read data output (output goes to Hi-Z), and PARSTAT bit (bit [1] of 0Ch in volatile configuration register) will be set to "1", CLRERR command (B6h) will clear PARSTAT bit to "0.
+If Parity error is detected, the command will be aborted, PARSTAT bit (bit [1] of 0Ch in volatile configuration register) will be set to "1".

+CLRERR command (B6h) will clear PARSTAT bit to "0".